deaxparadox/ArtOf/ArtOfPython/PythonForBeginners/107-OOPs/101-Classs.md

 This is kitchen.
 ```

-Methods the same as regular functions, they are argument return object.
+Methods the same as regular functions, they accept argument and return object.
 Now go on testing with them.

 [Inheritence >>>](102-Inheritence.md)